jwaataja/tilde_config/README.md

 For examples with system package dependencies, assuming you're on Ubuntu you should instead run, `tildeconfig install --packages --system ubuntu`.
-If you want to use a different package manager, you must defined it manually.
+If you want to use a different package manager, you must define it manually.

-### Shell
+#### Shell

 This is a basic example.
-We first tell tildeconfig to install the ".zshrc" file into the home directory and to run the "chsh -s zsh" command when installing.
+We first tell tildeconfig to install the ".zshrc" file into the home directory and to run the `chsh -s zsh` command when installing.

 ```ruby
 # Define a module called "shell"